|

 Market Indicators

-Market indicators are various indexes that give a value and
+Market indicators are various indexes that give a value and usually a net daily change for a specific market.

 Market Maker